SofieRazou/Passion-projects/README.md

 ---

-# Areas of Exploration
+# Future areas of Exploration

-Across these projects I explore topics including:
+Across new projects I would like to explore topics including:

 - robotics and autonomous systems
 - embedded systems